THE AFRETLAIN CENTRE

 The Afretlain Education Centre is the home of the dream and AMOR´s programmes in Guatemala.
 The Centre will be built on the foundations of 24 years of history.
 Above all, it will be built in the name of the 115 children who perished in the Chiul well massacre, and of all the victims of the indigenous holocaust in Guatemala.

-The Afretlain Education Centre is a school for indigenous orphans and vulnerable children which will also serve as an Adult Training Centre in the K´iche´ Mayan village of Chiul in Guatemala.
+The Afretlain Education Centre will also serve as an Adult Training Centre in the K´iche´ Mayan village of Chiul in Guatemala.
 Chiul is a war-devastated area where only one in ten children attend school, the majority obliged to work from the age of five by an extreme poverty imposed by the policies of successive governments.

 The Peace Accords were signed in 1996 after 36 years, yet the war continues.
-Twenty years later, the indigenous people still suffer discrimination, human rights abuses and are drowning in a lake of extreme poverty, where education is a million light years away.
-Twenty years later, they are languishing in the corners of that star of prosperity that is Guatemala.
+Over twenty years later, the indigenous people still suffer discrimination, human rights abuses and are drowning in a lake of extreme poverty, where education is a million light years away.
+Over twenty years later, they are languishing in the corners of that star of prosperity that is Guatemala.
 Depriving children of education is one of the greatest rights abuses that indigenous people face today.

 The Centre is the lifelong dream of AMOR Founder Arnulfo Gomez Oxlaj.